-Modern investigation of ocean water $pCO_2$ started during the International Geophysical Year (IGY), 1957-1960, with the introduction of infrared CO2 gas analyzer and gas-water equilibrator aboard oceanographic research vessels (Takahashi, 1961; Keeling et al., 1965; Keeling, 1965; Broecker and Takahashi, 1966; Keeling and Waterman, 1968; Keeling, 1968; Waterman et al., 2006-a, b, c and d).
-Combined with high-accuracy CO2-air gas mixtures that were made available for the calibrations of the analyzers at sea, the quality of seawater $pCO_2$ data was greatly improved from that obtained in the pre-World War II era.
+Modern investigation of ocean water pCO_2 started during the International Geophysical Year (IGY), 1957-1960, with the introduction of infrared CO2 gas analyzer and gas-water equilibrator aboard oceanographic research vessels (Takahashi, 1961; Keeling et al., 1965; Keeling, 1965; Broecker and Takahashi, 1966; Keeling and Waterman, 1968; Keeling, 1968; Waterman et al., 2006-a, b, c and d).
+Combined with high-accuracy CO2-air gas mixtures that were made available for the calibrations of the analyzers at sea, the quality of seawater pCO_2 data was greatly improved from that obtained in the pre-World War II era.
 During major oceanographic programs that took place after IGY, the CO2 analyzers and equilibrators have been steadily improved to give more frequent observations and better accuracy, although the principles of the measurement remained essentially unchanged.
-Computers that are used for system control and data logging contributed significantly to the data quality.
-The deployment of GPS system improved the location information significantly.
+Computers that are used for system control and data logging contributed significantly.
 The objective of this data file is to assemble high-quality pCO2 data obtained using the equilibrator-analyzer method, and to reprocess the data using a standardized method of computation, that will be described below.
 Therefore, the pCO2 values listed in this database may differ from the original listings prepared by respective investigators.

-3. SUMMARY OF ADDITIONS AND CORRECTIONS IN VERSIONS VERSION 2016:
+3. SUMMARY OF ADDITIONS AND CORRECTIONS IN PREVIOUS VERSIONS